On what basis are fellows selected?

 Are applicants through the open call for fellows ever selected to work specifically for a Berkman project?

 In some instances, a new or existing project’s needs may fit particularly well with the capacities and interests of a fellowship applicant.
 When we review applications we may identify opportunities that would not have been advertised as a specific fellowship position.
 Some amount of financial compensation may be involved with these opportunities, and if we identify such opportunities to explore such an arrangement, we will eagerly discuss it directly with the fitting applicant, including any possibility for financial support from the project.
-Beyond these occasional instances, fellows are encouraged to collaborate with all ongoing Berkman projects.
+In addition to these discrete and specific instances, fellows are broadly encouraged to collaborate and find areas of mutual interest with all ongoing Berkman projects over the course of the year.

 What if I do not live in the Cambridge area?
 Are remote fellowships offered?

-There are no Berkman fellowships that are exclusively remote.
-A significant degree of physical presence will be required over the course of the year, and it is the responsibility of each fellow to plan for and arrange their visits to Cambridge.
-When fellows work primarily from afar, they are expected to participate regularly in some Center community activities in real time through remote means.
+There are no Berkman fellowships that are exclusively remote, and we expect fellows to either live in the Cambridge area or spend a significant portion of their time here over the course of the year.
+It is the responsibility of each fellow to plan for and arrange their visits to Cambridge.

 I see you have people who are called faculty associates and affiliates.
 If I can’t do a fellowship, may I be considered for one of these roles?

-Faculty associates and affiliates are appointed by senior staff and faculty directors, though there are no independent application processes for these categories of affiliation.
+Faculty associates and affiliates are appointed by invitation from senior staff and faculty directors, though there are no independent application processes for these categories of affiliation.
 These roles include a range of wonderful people, from long-time collaborators to new friends, and are based around common agendas and aspirations.
 Like fellowships, each relationship is unique, and the modes of engagement with the Berkman community vary.
-There are times we will consider a fellowship applicant for one of these roles based on ideas and goals that are communicated through the application process.
+There are times we will consider a fellowship applicant for one of these roles instead of a fellowship based on ideas, goals, constraints, and opportunities that are communicated through the application process.

 Are Berkman fellows allowed to be employed elsewhere during the course of their fellowships?
 What about other types of appointments elsewhere?